• $100M Book Club

 🧸 Example

-2. Embrace the "AND" mentality - Preserve your core values AND stimulate progress like a tree with deep roots AND growing branches
+2. Balance core values with constant change - Like a tree with deep roots and growing branches

 That's it, my fellow rebels!